Elliot Lake has a lively arts and culture scene.

 The Elliot Lake Amateur Theatre Ensemble (ELATE) puts on several plays a year and is always looking for new blood.
 If you’re an actor or behind-the-scenes-type be sure to check them out.

-The Jewels of Harmony (a women’s barbershop chorus) rehearse on Monday nights from 6:30pm-9:00pm (September-June) at Holy Trinity United Church (in the basement).
-If you enjoy ensemble singing and would like to try a cappella style harmonies, check out the Jewels.
+Jewels & Gents (a mixed a cappella chorus) rehearse on Monday nights from 6:30pm-9:00pm (September-June) at Holy Trinity United Church (in the basement).
+If you enjoy ensemble singing and would like to try a cappella style harmonies, check out the Jewels & Gents.

 Elliot Lake Writers group meets once a month to discuss work in progress and offer mutual support.